T4shf33n/Undecimus/README.md

 - [x] Completely switch to Cydia Substrate and ditch Substitute
 - [x] Make switching from other jailbreaks without wiping the device possible
 - [x] Fix a kernel panic that's triggered by a kernel data abort which is caused by a UaF bug in jailbreakd
-- [x] Add the v1ntex exploit by tihmster for better success rate
+- [x] Add the v1ntex exploit by tihmster for a better success rate
 - [ ] Chain [@_bazad](https://twitter.com/_bazad)'s [blanket](https://github.com/bazad/blanket) to bypass the developer certificate requirement for multi_path
 - [ ] Enable the on-fly entitlement patching on iOS 11
 - [ ] WebKit Port with [@_niklasb](https://twitter.com/_niklasb)'s [WebKit Exploit](https://github.com/phoenhex/files/tree/master/exploits/ios-11.3.1)